aobo-y/uva-nlp/proj02/README.md

 | H | -1.32 | -1.32 | -2.32
 | L | -2.32 | -1 | -1.74

-Covert Emission Probability to Emission Weight
+Covert Emission Probability to Emission Weight by `log`

 | | A | C | G | T
 |-|---|---|---|---